DWI For Drugs

 The crime of driving while intoxicated (DWI) in New York is not limited to alcohol: You can also be intoxicated by the effects of drugs, as well.
 Unfortunately, DWIs for drugs are problematic for a variety of reasons, not the least of which are the facts that police have no reliable way of determining whether you are under the influence of a drug and that you could face a DWI for using perfectly legal drugs.

-Having a skilled DWI-defense attorney from Young and Young can be the best way to protect against a charge of DWI for drugs.
+Having a skilled DWI-defense attorney from Young & Associates can be the best way to protect against a charge of DWI for drugs.

 No Reliable Way to Detect Drugs for DWI

 When a police officer suspects you of driving while drunk, they can initiate a traffic stop and request a breathalyzer.
 The results of the test will reveal an estimate of your blood alcohol content (BAC), which is a somewhat reliable way of determining how intoxicated you are.